guadix-casa-cueva-2

 During the Al-Andalus period, the city took the name of Wadi-Ash (oradi-Acci), which after the reconquista was Spanishised under the name of Guadix.

-Visit Guadix, what to see in the town :
+Visit Guadix the best things to see in town

 The Alcazaba